Our Facilities and Future Growth

 Neurosurgery OR Expansion

-We’ve brought state-of-the-art technology to our ORs on our main campus in Morgantown.
-In April of 2018, we opened four SMART ORs dedicated to neurosurgery that offer modular solutions and enhanced efficiencies.
-The new ORS have allowed us been especially critical as we expand our capabilities in the area of epilepsy surgery and deep brain stimulation.
+We’ve brought state-of-the-art technology to our operating rooms on our main campus in Morgantown.
+In April of 2018, we opened four SMART operating suites for neurosurgery that offer modular solutions and enhanced efficiencies.
+The new suites have been especially critical as we expand our capabilities in the area of epilepsy surgery and deep brain stimulation.

 Research drives patient care at any large academic medical center.
 As stroke treatment has dramatically evolved in the past decade, WVU Medicine’s neurointerventionists have emerged as national leaders in their relatively new field.
 Here, Ansaar Rai, M.D., WVU Medicine Radiology vice chair of clinical operations, discusses the past and present of stroke treatment.